Shejaltiwari2356/gitdemo/README.md

-Hi,This is Shejal Tiwari practising git and github.
+Hi,This is Shejal Tiwari practising git.